Jaw surgery, tooth extractions, and the harmful effects of poor oral habits can be prevented in many cases through children’s orthodontics.

 There are some unique cases where we identify a problem that should be treated early.
-We will offer a treatment recommendation in those cases that is designed to prevent more serious problems from developing.“These are the cases that typically are recommended in an effort to get your child off a surgery or extraction path,” says Dr. Nima.
+We will offer a treatment recommendation in those cases that are designed to prevent more serious problems from developing.“These are the cases that typically are recommended in an effort to get your child off a surgery or extraction path,” says Dr. Nima.

-Children Who Need Early Corrective Treatments
+Children Who Need Early Corrective Treatments in Alpharetta

-Cases that call for early treatment don’t always involve conventional brackets and arch wires.
+Cases that call for early treatment don’t always involve conventional brackets and archwires.
 Instead, we may use orthodontic appliances to take advantage of the fact that your child is still growing.
 That growth can be used to our advantage.
 Various appliances can inhibit or promote jaw growth, widen the palate, or create more space so adult teeth can erupt properly, to name a few examples.

 Early treatment can achieve some corrections that cannot be accomplished once a child’s jaws have finished growing.
 See this post: Dramatic Improvement After Early Orthodontic Treatment (Phase I)

-In addition to correcting crowding, spacing, alignment and bite issues, it’s worth mentioning during National Children’s Dental Health Month that orthodontic treatment promotes improved oral health in addition to improving facial aesthetics.
+In addition to correcting crowding, spacing, alignment, and bite issues, it’s worth mentioning during National Children’s Dental Health Month that orthodontic treatment promotes improved oral health in addition to improving facial aesthetics.
 Teeth that are properly spaced and aligned are easier to keep clean.
 Keeping your teeth clean and eliminating areas in which food particles can accumulate helps reduce the risk of tooth decay.

 Your pediatric dentist should also be able to help you spot opportunities for early corrective treatments.
-Newpark works closely with pediatric dentists in the area including Polkadot Pediatric Dentistry to ensure that open lines of communication are available between pediatric dentists and orthodontists.
+Newpark Orthodontics works closely with pediatric dentists in the area including Polkadot Pediatric Dentistry to ensure that open lines of communication are available between pediatric dentists and orthodontists.
 A good pediatric dentist will be able to spot early signs and encourage an orthodontic evaluation.